Financial-Times/ft-origami/docs/syntax/scss.md

 ### SASS variables

-* All variable assignments *must* end with `!default` to enable them to be overridden
+* If a variable could potentially be used as a configurable option in products consuming the module, the variable *must* be defined with `!default` and added to the module's documentation
+* Variables that are internal to a module and which should not be used or set outside of it *must* be prefixed with an underscore, *should* be defined without !default, and *should not* be included in the module's documentation.
+Since SASS has no private scope, these underscore variables are not protected from overwriting so we use convention to distinguish them from public variables.
+* Modules *must not* overwrite variables defined by another module.
+Instead, a module *may* define a new variable in its own namespace and set it to the value of the dependency's variable.
-* Should be defined in their own file.
+* Variables *should* be defined in a dedicated file.
-* Variables for use by third parties should generally be defined by their purpose, rather than their value: e.g. `$bg-color-skyline` rather than `$biege`
+* Variables intended for use externally by consuming products and modules *should* be defined by their purpose, rather than their value: e.g. `$o-colors-skyline-bg` rather than `$o-colors-beige`

 ## Media queries